OpenFSD/FLORENCE_Server_CMAKE/README.md

 # FLORENCE
-## Server For Full Stack Development
+## Server and Buffer, For Full Stack Development
 ### C++

 ### Using Windows 10